 Kenneth L. Cox, M.D.

-Kenneth L. Cox, M.D. is professor of pediatrics (gastroenterology) at the Stanford University School of Medicine, and serves as chief of the Division of Gastroenterology as well as associate chair of the Department of Pediatrics.
-In addition, he is the Senior Associate Dean for Pediatrics and Obstetrics at the School of Medicine, the Chief Medical Officer at the Lucile Packard Children´s Hospital and the Executive Director of the Pediatric and Obstetric Faculty Practice Organization.
-He also serves as service chief of the Gastroenterology, Nutrition, and Hepatology Clinic at Packard.
+Kenneth L. Cox, M.D., retired, was professor of pediatrics (gastroenterology) at the Stanford University School of Medicine, and served as chief of the Division of Gastroenterology as well as associate chair of the Department of Pediatrics.
+In addition, he was the Senior Associate Dean for Pediatrics and Obstetrics at the School of Medicine, the Chief Medical Officer at the Lucile Packard Children´s Hospital and the Executive Director of the Pediatric and Obstetric Faculty Practice Organization.
+He also served as service chief of the Gastroenterology, Nutrition, and Hepatology Clinic at Packard.
 From 2006 to 2008, he served as interim chair of the Department of Pediatrics.

 Dr. Cox received his B.S. from Seattle University and his M.D. from the University of Washington.
 He completed his pediatrics internship and residency at the University of Oregon, followed by a fellowship in pediatric gastroenterology and nutrition at the University of California, Los Angeles.
 Dr. Cox went on to hold faculty positions at the University of California, Davis, University of Pittsburgh, and California Pacific Medical Center, before joining the Stanford faculty in 1995.